Fantasy Points Logo - Wordmark

 Chuba Hubbard – Hubbard continued to show well as the Panthers' workhorse runner with his fourth straight game above 90 yards rushing.
 Carolina’s offensive line is much-improved this year due to coaching and the acquisition of road-grading G Robert Hunt.
 In fact, the Panthers' offensive line is opening up 2.41 yards before contact per carry, and that is tied with the Lions for fifth-best.
 It’s a huge improvement after they were 29th in YBC/carry (1.12) last season.
 Hubbard is locked into lineups again, taking on a bad Commanders run defense in Week 7.
 Rookie RB Jonathon Brooks is ramping up toward a return, though.
 This backfield is heading towards a committee in the long-term, but Carolina is now 1-5 and tracking towards another top-5 pick in the NFL Draft.
 It’s only a matter of time before Brooks gets a big chance to lead this backfield and build momentum into next year.

-Diontae Johnson – Has earned double-digit targets in three out of 4 games with Dalton under center, and has 24/306/3 receiving (18.2 PPR FPG) to show for it.
+Diontae Johnson – Returned to a limited practice on Friday (ankle).
+Johnson has earned double-digit targets in three out of 4 games with Dalton under center, and has 24/306/3 receiving (18.2 PPR FPG) to show for it.
 Johnson has dominated first-read targets (40% share) over the last month.

 Start ‘Em